cptdanko/leaderboard-python/README.md

 A simple leaderboard app built with Python fastAPI backend and a react front-end.
 This app also features JWT based authentication.

+p.s. if you like the work, I am doing, then [buy me a coffee]

 ## Backend

 Have a look at all the backend code in Python and see how easy it is to build an API with Python fastAPI.